Bringing health, happiness, prosperity into the New Year

 |1

-This work, Bringing health, happiness, prosperity into the New Year [Image 5 of 5], by SSgt Braden Anderson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Bringing health, happiness, prosperity into the New Year, by Yasuo Osakabe, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT